 A tutoring office dedicated to helping students enrolled in Engineering Technology and Technology and Occupational Sciences is offered in the Jacobetti Complex.

-Bringing a vehicle to campus has it positives such as going out to local attractions that may be a little far to walk to, however a vehicle is not necessary as there are a lot of attractions within walking distance to campus.
-With tons of local dining areas and stores downtown Marquette, many students walk or bike to see what the city offers.
-There is also a shuttle that is free to students to take to get to places on campus, and a bus that is discounted to students wanting to go to further out places such as Walmart or Target.
-Back to the top
+Bringing a vehicle to campus has some positives such as the ability to go to local attractions that may be a little far to walk to or easily getting home.
+However, a vehicle is not necessary as there are a lot of attractions within walking distance to campus.
+With tons of local dining areas and stores in downtown Marquette, many students walk or bike to see what the city offers.
+There is a city bus system and cab service.
+There is a free Friday shopping shuttle to Meijer, Target, and Walmart.

 Parking is located all around campus, with most parking located near the residence halls or academic buildings.
 If your student is commuting, the earlier they get to campus, the better of a parking spot they will be able to find closer to their academic building.